christiecamp/werewolf-weed/README.md

 1. Open the Integrated Terminal and input - node server.

-2. Interact with WEREWOLF WEED database with the below prompts:
+2. Interact with WEREWOLF WEED's database by selecting the below prompts:
       * view departments
       * view roles
       * view employees